MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 ## Prerequisites

 XAML Islands require Windows 10, version 1903 (or later) and the corresponding build of the Windows SDK.
-To use XAML Islands in your C++ Win32 app, you must first set up your project.
+To use XAML Islands in your C++ Win32 app, you must set up your project as described in [this section](#configure-the-project).

-### Support for C++/WinRT

-Make sure that your project supports [C++/WinRT](/windows/uwp/cpp-and-winrt-apis):

-* For new projects, you can install the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) and use one of the C++/WinRT project templates included in that extension.
-* For existing projects, you can install the [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) NuGet package in the project.

-For more details about these options, see [this article](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

-### Configure your project for app deployment

-Choose one of the following options to prepare your project for deployment:

-* **Package your app in an MSIX package**.
-Packaging your app in an [MSIX package](https://docs.microsoft.com/windows/msix/) provides many deployment and run time benefits.
-    1. Install the Windows 10, version 1903 SDK (version 10.0.18362) or a later release.
-    2. Package your app in an MSIX package by adding a [Windows Application Packaging Project](https://docs.microsoft.com/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) to your solution and adding a reference to your C++/Win32 project.

-* **Install the Microsoft.Toolkit.Win32.UI.SDK package**.
-If you don't want to package your app in an MSIX package, you can install the [Microsoft.Toolkit.Win32.UI.SDK](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.SDK) (version v6.0.0 or later).
-This package provides several build and run time assets that enable XAML Islands to work in your app.

-> [!NOTE]
-> Earlier versions of these instructions had you add the `maxversiontested` element to an application manifest in your project.
-As long as you're using one of the options listed above, you no longer need to add this element to your manifest.

-### Additional requirements for custom UWP controls

-If you're hosting a custom UWP control (for example, a user control that consists of several UWP controls that work together), you'll need to follow the additional instructions in [this section](#host-a-custom-uwp-control).
-You must also have the source code for the custom control so you can compile it with your app.

 ## Architecture of the API